VIDEO LIBRARY

 The swing was prevented by contact with the opponent, a stroke is awarded to the striker, even if the opponent was making every effort to avoid the interference

-There was interference that the opponent was making every effort to avoid and the striker would have been able to make a good return, so a let is allowed.The ball was loose but there was also space between the players and the ball.
+There was interference that the opponent was making every effort to avoid and the striker would have been able to make a good return, a let is allowed.There is an element of safety involved.

-There was interference that the opponent was making every effort to avoid and the striker would have been able to make a good return, a let is allowed.There was sufficient interference but also a line behind the opponent.
-Yes let is the correct decision.
+There was contact as the player in yellow was about to play the shot.
+There was interference that the opponent was making every effort to avoid and the striker would have been able to make a good return; a let is the correct decision.

 There was interference that the opponent was making every effort to avoid and the striker would have been able to make a good return, a let is allowedThere player in blue plays a drop and makes every effort to clear.
 The player in pink encounters enough interference through contact with the hip and would have made a good return.
 Yes let is the correct decision.